ma-maison-app/swing/README.md

           <div class="distortion-item"><div class="distortion-name">Labeling</div><div class="distortion-description">Assigning global negative traits to yourself or others.</div><div class="distortion-example">"I'm weak" — Reality: You reached out for help, went to therapy despite fear, spoke up about homophobia.
 That's strength.</div></div>
           <div class="distortion-item"><div class="distortion-name">Personalization</div><div class="distortion-description">Blaming yourself for things outside your control.</div><div class="distortion-example">"They didn't respond, so what I said must not matter" — Reality: Silence is theirs, not yours.</div></div>
           <div class="distortion-item"><div class="distortion-name">Discounting the Positive</div><div class="distortion-description">Rejecting positive experiences by insisting they "don't count."</div><div class="distortion-example">"Everyone is better than me" — Reality: You have unique strengths: B2-C1 English self-taught, best at French in your group.</div></div>
+          <div class="distortion-item"><div class="distortion-name">Mental Filter</div><div class="distortion-description">Focusing exclusively on one negative detail while ignoring everything else, like a drop of ink that colors the entire glass of water.</div><div class="distortion-example">"Someone criticized one thing I said, so the whole conversation was a failure" — Reality: Many positive things happened too.</div></div>
+          <div class="distortion-item"><div class="distortion-name">Magnification</div><div class="distortion-description">Blowing problems or flaws out of proportion — making them seem much bigger or more important than they are.</div><div class="distortion-example">"I made one mistake, this is a disaster" — Reality: One mistake doesn't define everything.</div></div>
+          <div class="distortion-item"><div class="distortion-name">Minimization</div><div class="distortion-description">Shrinking your achievements, strengths, or positive qualities so they seem much smaller than they actually are.</div><div class="distortion-example">"My English is okay I guess" — Reality: B2-C1 self-taught in one year is genuinely impressive.</div></div>
+          <div class="distortion-item"><div class="distortion-name">Self-Blame</div><div class="distortion-description">Holding yourself responsible for things that aren't entirely (or at all) your fault.</div><div class="distortion-example">"They're upset, it must be something I did" — Reality: Other people's emotions have many causes outside of you.</div></div>
+          <div class="distortion-item"><div class="distortion-name">Comparison</div><div class="distortion-description">Measuring yourself against others as a way to judge your worth — usually comparing your insides to their outsides.</div><div class="distortion-example">"Everyone else seems so confident and together" — Reality: You're comparing your inner experience to their outer presentation.</div></div>
         </div>
       </div>